khmorad/recipeMakerAI/README.md

 - **Recipe Generation**: Fetches recipes based on input ingredients from the Edamam API.
 - **Time Estimate and Calories**: Uses OpenAI API to estimate the time required and the number of calories for each recipe.

+## Known Limitations

+- **Ingredient Detection**: The current object detection functionality utilizes a YOLO pretrained model, which has limitations in accurately detecting a wide range of ingredients.
+It performs well with certain ingredients such as carrots, broccoli, and oranges, but struggles with others.
+We are actively working to improve detection accuracy by fine-tuning a VGG16 model.
+This process involves combining datasets from Kaggle to create a more comprehensive dataset that includes a broader range of ingredients.
+The goal is to enhance the model's ability to predict a wider variety of ingredients more reliably.

+- **Ongoing Work**: To address these limitations, we are working on a Colab notebook to fine-tune the VGG16 model.
+You can track the progress and access the notebook here: [Colab Notebook](https://colab.research.google.com/drive/1bT40bcBfwCy1rbB_OFP9M0LJhLYyjVtE?usp=sharing).

 ## Technologies Used
 - **Flask**: For the backend web server.
 - **TensorFlow**: For object detection to identify ingredients from images.